 For ten thousand years in India these priests and the monks have been teaching people, “Be obedient to the system that is in power.
 Don’t disobey; otherwise you will suffer in your future.”
 Hence no revolution has happened, and these monks and priests are praised very much.

 Now Christian missionaries are doing the same all over the world: serving the poor, the crippled.
-They are telling these poor people, “Suffer silently — it may be a test for you that God has created.
-You have to pass through this fire, only then will you become pure gold.”
+They are telling these poor people, “Suffer silently —fire, only then will you become pure gold.”
 Christian missionaries are anti-revolutionary.

 And why are they serving these poor people? — Because of greed!
 They want to get to paradise, and the only way to get to paradise is through service.
 Now sometimes I wonder what will happen if there is nobody who is crippled, blind, poor; what will happen to the Christian missionaries?
 How will they reach paradise?
 The very ladder will disappear!
 They will miss the boat; there will be no possibility to go to the other shore.
 These Christian missionaries would like the poverty to continue, they would like these poor people to remain on the earth.
 The more poor there are, the more opportunities to serve, and of course, more people can get to heaven.